PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Introduction

 However, directly applying the above short-context-optimized methods to long-CoT LLMs results in severe performance degradation.
 The reasons stem from the following two aspects: (1) \textbf{Large cumulative error in long-CoT LLMs}: As a lossy compression method, directly quantizing the Key and Value tensors~\cite{kivi,qserve,mikv,skvq} introduces quantization errors at each decoding step when generating one token.
-As the number of generated tokens increases, the accumulated quantization error grows larger, leading to a significant degradation in the performance of long-CoT LLMs.
-(2) \textbf{Short calibration data cannot reflect long-context data distribution}: The Rotary Positional Embedding (RoPE) operator incorporates positional information into each channel of the Key Cache by rotating token embeddings using sine and cosine functions with different frequencies.
-For the low-frequency channels after RoPE, which have a period of over long data with 32K tokens, calibration using short data with 2K tokens fails to accurately reflect the data distribution of the Key Cache, leading to more significant quantization errors.
+As the number of generated tokens increases, the accumulated quantization error grows larger, leading to a significant performance degradation of long-CoT LLMs.
+(2) \textbf{Short calibration data cannot reflect long-context data distribution}: The Rotary Positional Embedding (RoPE) operator incorporates positional information into each channel of the Key Cache by rotating token embeddings using sine and cosine functions of different frequencies.
+For low-frequency channels after RoPE, which have a period of over 32K tokens, calibration using short sequences (e.g., 2K tokens) fails to accurately reflect the data distribution of the Key Cache, leading to more significant quantization errors.